djeada/Linux-Notes/encryption.md

 ```

 4. This will create the example.txt.gpg encrypted file, which is smaller than the initial.
-Send the encrypted file to the recipient and instruct them to decrypt it at their end using the following command:
+Send the encrypted file to the receiver and ask them to decode it using the following command at their end:

 ```bash
 gpg2 -o example.txt -d example.txt.gpg